15 Respiratory Diseases

 Older people and those with underlying medical conditions like cardiovascular disease, diabetes, chronic respiratory disease, or cancer are more likely to develop severe illnesses.
 However, anyone can get sick with COVID-19 and become seriously ill or die at any age.

-The virus can spread from an infected person’s mouth or nose in small liquid particles when they cough, sneeze, speak, sing, or breathe.
+The virus can spread in small liquid particles from an infected person’s mouth or nose when coughing, sneezing, speaking, singing, or breathing.